eflautt/ga-data-science/lessons/lesson-13/readme.md

     - a tagger: to identify the concepts described by the words
     - a parser: to identify the phrases and links between the different words

-Each of these pre-processing can be overridden with a specific tool you have (you may want a specialized tokenizer or stock quotes or instagram posts compared to news headlines).
-You could write your own tokenizer or tagger for those tasks and use them in place of the default ones `spacy` provides, but we will use the defaults for now.
+Each of these pre-processing tasks can be overridden with a specific tool you have (you may want a specialized tokenizer that looks for stock quotes or instagram posts instead of news headlines).
+You could also write your own tokenizer or tagger for those tasks and use them in place of the default ones `spacy` provides.
+For now, we'll use the defaults.

 The first title is:
  > IBM Sees Holographic Calls, Air Breathing Batteries

  [http://www.bloomberg.com/news/articles/2010-12-23/ibm-predicts-holographic-calls-air-breathing-batteries-by-2015](http://www.bloomberg.com/news/articles/2010-12-23/ibm-predicts-holographic-calls-air-breathing-batteries-by-2015)

- From this we may wish to extract that it references a company and the company is referencing a new possible product: air-breathing batteries.
+ From this we may wish to extract that the article references a company and that the company is referencing a new possible product: air-breathing batteries.

  ```python